mlhartme/stool/README.md

 List values (e.g. `metadataContact`) are separated by commas, whitespace before and after an item is ignored.

-TODO
+This command only changes variables assigned in the command-line, it does not touch any other variables.
+CAUTION: that mean, if you modify a variable `a`, and variable `b` references it in the associated property, `b` is not updated.

-Technically, variables are modified by running Helm upgrade with both modified an unmodified values;
+Technically, variables are modified by running Helm upgrade with both modified an unmodified values.
-unmodified values are passes as is, they are not re-evaluated from using the associated property.
-Caution: if you modified a value `a` that's referenced in by property 'b', variable 'b' is not re-computed.

 [//]: # (include stageArgument.md)